Our Chinese Past Inc

 Our Chinese Past Inc conducts projects to identify, document, preserve, research and promote the rich diversity of Chinese Australian history and heritage.

-Our Chinese Past Inc was formed in 2020 by a group of historians and genealogists – Juanita Kwok, Paul Macgregor, Gill Oxley, Malcolm Oakes and Kira Brown.
-We are a not-for-profit organisation.
+Formed in 2020 by a group of historians and genealogists- Juanita Kwok, Paul Macgregor, Gill Oxley, Malcolm Oakes and Kira Brown.
+Our Chinese Past Inc, are a not-for-profit organisation.
 We have a particular interest in the digitisation and translation of heritage material, historical records and photographs, to make these more broadly available, and better understood.
 We do this by working with and supporting museums, historical societies, communities and heritage interest groups.
 We encourage greater awareness of this history and heritage through websites, apps, publications, signage and interpretive displays.

 Exploring a Rich Collection of